Rockville Worker’s Comp Attorney

 You’ve worked in a particular profession all your life, but when a serious workplace injury renders you unable to continue this line of work, you may not know where to turn.
 Depending on your situation, you may be entitled to compensation for any vocational rehabilitation you may need.
 This means that you can gain job training experience in a new skill so you can move forward on a new career path.

-Consult with a Maryland Attorney for Your Workers’ Compensation Claim
+Consult with an Experienced Maryland Workman’s Comp Lawyer for Your Workers’ Compensation Claim

 The stress of getting injured at work is bad enough without having to worry about the unexpected medical expenses during your recovery.
 Let a seasoned attorney help you receive the compensation you deserve.
 Ashcraft & Gerel is proud to represent workers in Landover and Rockville, Maryland.
 The lawyers at our firm look forward to consulting with you for your worker’s compensation case.